mrsharp-milken/cs50-workspace/README.md

 # CS50 Workspace!

-Use this repository to work on your CS50 projects!
+Use this repository to work on your projects locally!
+Developing locally lets us use cool stuff like graphics libraries for data visualization.

 1. First, download and install these four programs:
     * [VSCode](https://code.visualstudio.com/download) - This is the code editor!